Solitons and geometrical structures in a perfect fluid spacetime: Basic properties of a perfect fluid spacetime

 Remark the following facts:

-1) If the energy-momentum tensor $T$ of a general relativistic perfect fluid spacetime is covariantly constant, then we have the vacuum case or $\xi$ is $\nabla$-parallel (in particular, geodesic).

-2) If $T$ is Codazzi and the scalar curvature is not constant but $\xi$ is a geodesic vector field, then the gradient of the scalar curvature is collinear with $\xi$.
+If $T$ is a Codazzi tensor and $\xi$ is a geodesic vector field or the fluid is the vacuum, then the gradient of the energy-density is collinear with $\xi$.
+If $T$ is a Codazzi tensor and the energy-density is constant, then we have the vacuum case or $\xi$ is a geodesic vector field.
 It was proved that for a Codazzi energy-momentum tensor, the Ricci tensor $S$ is conserved \cite{ah}.

-3) For an $\alpha$-recurrent energy-momentum tensor, if the scalar curvature is constant, then the pressure is constant ($p=\frac{4\lambda-scal}{3k}$), but the energy-density vanishes.